skyw4ll/geolocate/README.md

 `sudo apt install geoipupdate`

 After:
 You will need to replace the `YOUR_LICENSE_KEY_HERE` placeholder with an active license key associated with your MaxMind account.
+In your configuration directory `(e.g., /usr/local/etc/)` as `GeoIP.conf`

 maxminddb path `/var/lib/GeoIP/*.mmdb`